PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

 }
 ```

-This will send the player a message saying "Click Me!"
-Where it is clickable and will open the URL https://papermc.io
+This will send the player a clickable message saying "Click Me!" that opens `https://papermc.io` upon clicking.